executablebooks/mdformat/docs/contributors/contributing.md

 ## Developing parser extension plugins

+The building blocks of an mdformat parses extension are typically:

+- Extend mdformat's CommonMark parser to parse the syntax extension.
+  Mdformat uses [markdown-it-py](https://github.com/executablebooks/markdown-it-py) to parse.
+  Note that markdown-it-py offers a range of extensions to the base CommonMark parser (see the [documented list](https://markdown-it-py.readthedocs.io/en/latest/plugins.html)), so there's a chance the extension already exists.
+- Activate the parser extension in mdformat.
+- Add rendering support for the new syntax.
+- Backslash escape the new syntax where applicable (typically either `text`, `inline` or `paragraph` renderers), to ensure mdformat doesn't render it when it must not.
+  This could happen, for instance, when the syntax was backslash escaped in source Markdown.

 The easiest way to get started on a plugin, is to use the <https://github.com/executablebooks/mdformat-plugin> template repository.

 Mdformat parser extension plugins need to adhere to the `mdformat.plugins.ParserExtensionInterface`: